 Instructions

-- In the bowl of a food processor fitted with the steel blade, or a large bowl, place the flour, xanthan gum, Expandex (or tapioca starch/flour), salt, olive oil, eggs and egg yolks, and pulse until combined.
+- In the bowl of a food processor fitted with the steel blade, place the flour, xanthan gum, Expandex (or tapioca starch), salt, olive oil, eggs and egg yolks, and pulse until combined.

-- With the food processor on, remove the hopper and add more water very slowly until the dough clumps to one side of the food processor.
+- Turn on the food processor on low speed, remove the hopper and add more water very slowly until the dough clumps to one side of the food processor.

-- In a bowl, add water about 1 teaspoonful at a time, mixing constantly until the dough holds together well.
-If the dough feels stiff, add more water until pliable.
+- Add water about 1 teaspoonful at a time, mixing constantly until the dough holds together well.
+If the dough feels stiff, add more water until pliable but stop before the dough becomes very sticky.

 - Transfer the dough to a lightly floured surface and divide it into 4 parts.
-Work with one part at a time and cover the others with plastic wrap to maintain moisture.
+Work with one part at a time and cover the others with plastic wrap to prevent the remaining pieces from losing moisture.

-- Knead the dough until smooth and roll into a rectangle.
+- With clean hands, knead the dough until smooth and roll into a rectangle.
 Divide the dough in half, and roll each half into a rectangle about 1/4-inch thick.

 - Cut into shapes using the pasta machine or a sharp knife.